microsoft/api-guidelines/graph/GuidelinesGraph.md

 - Adding a parameter not marked as [Optional](https://github.com/oasis-tcs/odata-vocabularies/blob/main/vocabularies/Org.OData.Core.V1.md#OptionalParameter) to an existing function
 - Changing top-level error codes //// TODO is this really a rule? to what extent do we hold ourselves to this standard?

+no intentional changes from 3xx to 5xx

 Redirects:
 2xx can be changed to 3xx //// TODO does everyone agree with this?
-//// we undersatnd existing apps might be impacted, but apps deved from this guindace going forward should expect this 4xx can be changed to 3xx //// TODO does everyone agree with this?
+//// we undersatnd existing apps might be impacted, but apps deved from this guindace going forward should expect this
+//// we are agreed
+4xx can be changed to 3xx //// TODO does everyone agree with this?

 5xx can be changed to 3xx //// TODO does everyone agree with this?

 3xx to 2xx? yes, we accept this; this is often a security concern, so we need to make this part of our idioms